Need help registering? See Registration Guide.

 - Registration changes not allowed: The registration period for the class has not yet opened or has passed.

-- Registration hold: If you have a registration hold, you may not register until the hold is removed by
+- Registration hold: Registration holds block registration until the hold is removed by the initiating

-- Unpaid tuition and fees and/or outstanding balances on your student account (e.g.,
+- Unpaid tuition and fees and/or outstanding balances on the student account (e.g.,

 parking fines, course fees).
 Contact the Cashiering Office at 907-786-1440 or email@example.com.